 One of the most important aspects of successful hybrid working is the workspace itself.

 A hybrid workforce looks like a pool of talent working remotely, with an in-person office as the hub of the business.
 It focuses on team member experience, with networks and communication at its heart, but with flexible delivery.
-So, a physical space needs to be designed around changing employee needs, with options for a hot desk, set office space and flexibility of use.
+So, a physical space needs to be designed around changing employee needs, with options for a co-working space, set office space and flexibility of use.

 A great office space for hybrid working will include technology to make sure your team feel seen and listened to, making use of your physical space for in-person meetings and collaboration, rather than non-stop Zoom meetings.
 Another hybrid working trend is putting safety first, so make sure your spaces are well-designed and easy to use and can create an oasis away from hectic home life.